jonipsaro/asterix_gtsf1/eCLIP/README.md

 ## Notes
 - Several of the scripts require input from the user.
 These instances are annotated in the markdown below.
 - Almost all of the scripts provided here are written using Python 3 with the following dependencies: datetime, os, sys, numpy, scipy, math, pandas
-- If combining paired-end reads, we recommend using FLASH, which can be downloaded here: https://ccb.jhu.edu/software/FLASH/
+- If combining paired-end reads, we recommend using [FLASH](https://ccb.jhu.edu/software/FLASH/).
-- Mapping is performed using STAR (https://github.com/alexdobin/STAR)
+- Mapping is performed using [STAR](https://github.com/alexdobin/STAR)
-- Additional tools that are used in this workflow are bedtools (https://bedtools.readthedocs.io/) and collapse (from the FASTX utilities in Galaxy; https://usegalaxy.org/)
+- Additional tools that are used in this workflow are [bedtools](https://bedtools.readthedocs.io/) and collapse (from the FASTX utilities in [Galaxy](https://usegalaxy.org/))
-- DESeq2 (https://bioconductor.org/packages/release/bioc/html/DESeq2.html), which is only used for an alternative workflow is run in R. An example script is provided.
+- [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), which is only used for an alternative workflow is run in R. An example R markdown file is provided.
 - Suggested file architecture and directory names are listed, but these can be adjusted.
 Please note the if you want to customize these, changes may need to be made within the scripts as well.

 ## Overview